BharathxD/System-Design/Message Streams/Kafka Essentials/README.md

 # Kafka Essentials

-## Introduction

-Welcome to the Kafka Essentials repository!
-This README provides an overview of essential concepts related to Kafka, a powerful message streaming platform.
-Whether you're new to Kafka or looking to refresh your understanding, this guide will help you grasp the key components and limitations of Kafka.

-## Kafka Basics

 Kafka is designed to handle message streams efficiently.
 Here are some fundamental concepts to get you started:

 - **Message Streams**: Kafka serves as a message stream, providing a robust infrastructure for handling messages.